blytkerchan/blytkerchan.github.io/_posts/2010-12-10-testing-lock-free-software.markdown

 ---
 author: rlc
+categories:
+- Software Development
+- Computer Programming
+- Testing
+- Algorithms
+- Distributed Systems
 comments: true
 date: 2010-12-10 03:53:05+00:00
 layout: post
-title: Testing Lock-Free Software
-wordpress_id: 1142
 tags:
 - lock-free
 - Posts that need to be re-tagged (WIP)
 - software
+title: Testing Lock-Free Software
+wordpress_id: 1142
 ---

 When a test has been running non-stop for over six months, beating the heck out of an algorithm, can we be confident the algorithm is OK?